acaJj/Vital---Android/README.md

 # Vital-Android
-This repository contains an Android application for a project I worked on at Deltahacks 2019 with my friends Rafael Flora and Stefano Unlayao.
-The repo contains a prototype that shows the main functionality of the app: the ability to plan a meal for a patient.
+This repository contains an Android application for a project I worked on at Deltahacks 2019 at McMaster University The repo contains a prototype that shows the main functionality of the app: the ability to plan a meal for a patient.
 Since it is a prototype it uses dummy data and functionality is limited to simply planning a meal.

+Currently being edited to better showcase its main functionality than our original prototype

 Below is the full project details: